Toomatoo/haskell-kickoff/monad/1monod.md

 ## Monad

+__Origin__

-Origin: when you are doing a division computation, there are danger div and safe div.
+when you are doing a division computation, there are danger div and safe div.
 When there are zero-division happened, the results should be assigned to a special value.
 Under this situation, I need to function whose signature is like this:
 ```haskell